 During the almost 100,000 (99,595) inspections conducted in Florida during July 1, 2020-June 30, 2021, inspectors identified 13,928 flow meter violations (State of Florida, public record report available by request).
 Of the 185,323 violations identified during this calendar year, 7.5% were flow meter violations.
 This section of the MAHC is intended to improve this flow meter reliability problem (as well as to address a problem with accuracy).
 Since flow rates are critical for proper filtration, sizing, and operational calculations, it is recommended that operators purchase a more accurate flow meter for all systems or when replacing older flow meters on their existing system.
 Improved accuracy improves an operator's chance of understanding the true flow in their system.
 Operators should be mindful of flow meter placement by installing according to manufacturer recommendations and adhering to recommended distance parameters.
 A flow meter or other device that gives a continuous indication of the flow rate in GPM (L/min) through each filter should be provided.
 If granular media filters are used, a device should be provided to measure the backwash flow rate in GPM (L/min) for each filter.
 Flow meters should have a measurement capacity of at least 150% of the design recirculation flow rate through each filter, and each flow meter should be accurate within +/-5% of the actual design recirculation flow rate.
 The flow measuring device should have an operating range appropriate for the anticipated flow rates and be installed where it is readily accessible for reading and routine maintenance.
 Flow meters should be installed with 10 pipe diameters of straight pipe upstream and five pipe diameters of straight pipe downstream or in accordance with the manufacturer's recommendations.
 Acrylic flow meters will not meet the accuracy requirement (and are prone to fouling/clogging) and hence should not be installed as the primary flow meter on any RECIRCULATION SYSTEM.
 However, acrylic flow meters could prove useful as a backup or auxiliary flow meter.
+It is important to note that for acrylic flow meters, even when installed correctly, error must be considered before evaluating TURNOVER RATE or drain cover adequacy using a measurement from that type of flow meter.
+The QUALIFIED OPERATOR should consult the specifications or instructions for the flow meter to determine the error that must be considered.
 A paddle-wheel flow meter, when used, should be located on the effluent side of the filter to prevent fouling.